VPN Review: IPVanish

 IPVanish's mobile app is highly functional and, unlike its desktop counterpart, offers split tunneling.

-Once you get used to the visually unappealing desktop interface, IPVanish turns out to be a solid provider, capable of much more than just connecting you to a VPN, since it also provides a wealth of connection information.
-At the same time, the technical interface builds up the expectation that its tabs are filled with options for personalization and customization., which upon closer inspection, turns out not to be the case.
+Once you get used to the visually unappealing desktop interface, IPVanish turns out to be a solid provider, capable of much more than just connecting you to a VPN, since it also offers a wealth of connection information.
+At the same time, the technical interface builds up the expectation that its tabs are filled with options for personalization and customization., which upon closer inspection, turns out to not be the case.

 Server Network

 IPVanish has more than 1,600 servers, across upwards of 75 locations, in around 55 countries.
-This global network can't compete with the heavyweights, but definitely secures IPVanish a place in the middle of the pack.
+This global network can't compete with the heavyweights but definitely secures IPVanish a place in the middle of the pack.

 IPVanish's server network.